Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Introduction

 \textbf{Contributions.} In this work, we build further upon the concept of representation complexity and extend the split conformal prediction framework to the hierarchical multi-class classification setting.
-Conformal prediction is a framework that provides valid and efficient set-valued predictions for any learning algorithm, without making any assumptions on the underlying data distribution~\citep{vovk05algorithmic}.
-In particular, given a trained (hierarchical) classifier, a desired coverage level $1-\alpha\in(0,1)$, $N$ calibration samples $\{(\bx_{i},y_{i})\}_{i=1}^{N}$ and a test sample $(\bx_{N+1},y_{N+1})$, drawn i.i.d. from an unknown distribution $P$, we would like to construct a prediction set $\sety\in\powerset$ with representation complexity $r$ for the test instance $(\bx_{N+1},y_{N+1})$, such that the following marginal validity guarantee holds:
+Conformal prediction provides valid and efficient set-valued predictions for any learning algorithm, without making any assumptions on the underlying data distribution~\citep{vovk05algorithmic}.
+In particular, given a trained (hierarchical) classifier, a desired coverage level $1-\alpha\in(0,1)$, calibration samples $\{(\bx_{i},y_{i})\}_{i=1}^{N} \subset \mathcal{X} \times \calY$ and a test sample $(\bx_{N+1},y_{N+1})$, drawn i.i.d.\ from an unknown distribution $P$, we would like to construct a prediction set $\sety\in\powerset$ with representation complexity $r$ for the test instance $(\bx_{N+1},y_{N+1})$, such that the following marginal validity guarantee holds:

 where $\RT(\sety)$ denotes the representation complexity of the set $\sety$, given some tree structure $\calT$.
-The probability above is taken over all $N+1$ samples and we require that (\ref{eq:problem}) holds for any fixed $\alpha, N, r$ and $P$.
+The probability is taken over all $N+1$ samples and we require that (\ref{eq:problem}) holds for any fixed $\alpha, N, r$ and $P$.
+Figure~\ref{fig:hierarchy:ex}, which will be explained in detail later on, intuitively illustrates the concept of representation complexity.
+In this example of a hierarchical tree structure with eight classes, the set $\sety = \{1,2,4,7,8\}$ has a representation complexity of three, as it requires three nodes to represent this set: $v_4$, $v_7$ and $v_{11}$.

 After reviewing some essentials on hierarchical probabilistic classification and conformal prediction in Section~\ref{sec:backrw}, we propose in Section~\ref{sec:methods} two algorithms that construct valid prediction sets, in the sense of satisfying (\ref{eq:problem}).
 The first algorithm is designed for the restrictive case $r=1$, while the second extends to $r>1$.
 Moreover, we show that our algorithms possess distribution-free finite sample guarantees.
-Finally, in Section~\ref{sec:results}, we illustrate the notion of representation complexity and evaluate the proposed algorithms in terms of coverage and efficiency on a range of benchmark datasets.
+Finally, in Section~\ref{sec:results}, we evaluate the proposed algorithms in terms of coverage and efficiency on a range of benchmark datasets.